top of page

 The Maria Senk Rosebowl will be awarded for the best overall performance in Classes 9 and 10 by a member of the Elgin Strathspey and Reel Society.

-Class 11: Senior Orchestral (17 years and over)
+Class 11: Open Orchestral

 Own choice of tunes - All tunes should be Scottish